Our Organisation

 Goals

-• Actively engage in systemic advocacy to promote and enhance human rights and ensure access to justice.
+• We lead in social justice and advocacy to promote and enhance human rights ensuring access to justice

-• Demonstrate leadership within our community and the legal assistance sector for the benefit of the service.
+• We demonstrate leadership within our community and the legal assistance sector

 Reconciliation Action Plan